nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/updating-liferay-portal-ce.md

 # Updating Liferay Portal CE

 Fixes for Liferay Portal CE are delivered as new Portal CE GA releases.
 For example, CE 7.2 GA2 fixes bugs that exist in CE 7.2 GA1.
 There is no Patching Tool for Liferay Portal CE.
-Here are the steps for updating your Portal CE installation to a new GA release:
+Here are the steps for updating to a new GA release:

 1. [Back up your DXP system](./backing-up.md)